guolingege/apple-swift-protobuf/Documentation/INTERNALS.md

 ## Swift Language Support

-SwiftProtobuf tries to support back to the oldest of:
+AppleSwiftProtobuf tries to support back to the oldest of:

 *  The
    [Swift NIO guidelines support version](https://github.com/apple/swift-nio#supported-versions).